 …is not a variant of Playback Theatre (an improvisational form of non-script theatre created in the 1970s by Jonathan Fox and his associates), despite the important role that Playback played in the PSP idea.

-PSP draws various elements from all the above noted areas, however “metabolising” them:
+PSP draws various elements from all the above noted areas, and “metabolises” these elements by linking, combining and transforming them into its own building blocks.

-Moreover, it is emphasized that PSP may be also be applied to these areas themselves, enriching their praxis or even their theory.
+Moreover, it is emphasised that PSP may be also be applied to these areas themselves, enriching their praxis or even their theory.